- Full-time: Monday through Friday business hours (no evenings, weekends or Federal holidays)

 be of good moral character;

 - be at least 18 years of age;

 - meet education requirements (does not apply to some grandparenting method);

 - meet examination requirements (unless you are licensed by grandparenting); and

 - meet experience requirements (for licensure by grandparenting only).

 - Must meet New York State requirements, sub-part 58.

 - BS degree in medical technology, or equivalent.

-Crouse Medical Practice, PLLC is an Equal Opportunity Employer-M/F/D/V. To apply, please, complete our Online Application or email your resume and a copy of your laboratory technologist license or certification to Human Resources at firstname.lastname@example.org.
+Crouse Medical Practice, PLLC is an Equal Opportunity Employer-M/F/D/V. To apply, please reply to this ad with your resume and a copy of your laboratory technologist license or certification.